particle-iot/docs/src/content/en/core/connect.md

 ####Connecting Your Device
 Make sure your device is plugged in via USB and in [Listening Mode]() (blinking blue).
 Then type:
-`spark setup`
+`particle setup`

 Log in with your [Particle Build account](http://build.particle.io) and follow the prompts to set up your device.

-If you have already claimed your device and you want to connect it to wifi, type `spark serial wifi` instead of `spark setup`.
+If you have already claimed your device and you want to connect it to wifi, type `particle serial wifi` instead of `particle setup`.
 This will set up your device on the current wifi.

 **Wait!
 What is an SSID?
 What kind of security does my wifi have?**
 - __The SSID__ is the name of your network.
 When you connect on your computer, it is the name that you select when you connect your computer to wifi.